giuseppefioccola/draft-fioccola-ippm-rfc7799bis/draft-fioccola-ippm-rfc7799bis.md

 approach to capture measurement method characteristics.
 Typically, a measurement method is first presented by indicating whether it belongs to Active/Passive/Hybrid category defined in {{?RFC7799}}.
+Many documents informatively refers to {{?RFC7799}}, however the definitions of {{?RFC7799}} are also normatively used in {{?RFC8911}}.

 This memo obsoletes {{?RFC7799}}.
 The description of Metrics and Methods as "Active" or "Passive" and "Hybrid" is unchanged compared to {{?RFC7799}}, while the discussion about the existing methods has been updated.
-Main changes are listed in {{sec-changes}}.
+No new additional definition has been introduced in this document compared to {{?RFC7799}}.
+Main changes are listed in
+{{sec-changes}}.

 ## Conventions and Definitions